stephenshank/illumina-pipeline/DOCUMENTATION.md

 ## Table of Contents

-1. **Starting from reads** - Going from data fresh off of Illumina sequences to infformation
+1. **Starting from reads** - Going from data fresh off of Illumina sequences to biological information
 2. **Tools utilized** - Bioinformatics tools used in this pipeline with a brief description and rationale.
 3. **User stories** - Various use cases for this pipeline and how to execute them.
 4. **Output produced** - The various files that are produced by this pipeline.